 Most companies have a person(s) whose skills are vital to the success of the business.
+This is the case here in San Antonio, Texas, whereby we frequently run into other small businesses that have that key person or employee who is essentially the catalyst for the company.
 A key person may be an owner, partner, or employee without whom your business would suffer serious consequences, whether that be a loss of credit, loss of key accounts, diminished earnings, unexpected replacement costs, or even the loss of remaining employee’s confidence in the future of the company.
 Ultimately, every business will be in this position sooner or later, due to a death, disability, or a key employee deciding to leave the company.

 Why Permanent Life Insurance?

 From modest family operations to multi-billion dollar corporations, the death of a key person can seriously cripple the stability of a business.
 With life insurance, the business can use the death benefit proceeds to cover the expense of hiring and training a replacement.
 If the key person becomes disabled or leaves the company, the policy’s accumulated cash value could provide a source of income or money to find a replacement.
 Often, a key person is also an owner of the company.
 If an owner were to die, a life insurance policy can help to protect remaining owners from a forced sale or loss of control of the business.
 Life insurance can be a cost-efficient, relatively simple solution, and the proceeds are generally tax-free.